• Recipes

 Instructions

-• Trim the tough ends of asparagus by about ⅘ inch (2 cm), then cut the stalks into thirds.
-If the asparagus skins are tough, peel them.
+• Trim the tough ends of the asparagus by about ⅔ inch (2 cm), then cut the stalks in half or into thirds.

-• Place three pieces of asparagus on a slice of bacon and roll them up.
-Secure the end of each bacon slice with a toothpick to prevent it from falling apart.
+• Place two or three pieces of asparagus on a slice of bacon and roll it up.
+Secure the end of each bacon slice with a toothpick to keep it from falling apart.
 Repeat this process with all the asparagus and bacon.

-• Heat oil in a pan.
-Once the pan is hot, add the bacon wrapped asparagus and sauté over medium heat.
-When they are browned, flip them over and cook on all sides.
+• Heat oil in a pan and sauté the bacon wrapped asparagus over medium heat.
+Once browned, flip them over and cook the other side.

-• Add sake to the pan, cover with a lid, and let it steam over low heat for a few minutes until the asparagus becomes tender.
+• Add sake to the pan, cover with a lid, and let it steam over low heat for a few minutes until the asparagus is tender.

-• Turn off the heat, remove the lid, and sprinkle black pepper over the bacon wrapped asparagus.
+• Remove the lid and sprinkle black pepper over the bacon wrapped asparagus.

 Notes